sd2beatles/MySQL-recipe-in-English-/Chapter_7.md

 #### * GROUP_CONCAT CALUSE

 Just image a vast of consumers logged on Amazone with thier own user id and puchased a variety of products on display.
-You may present all the purchaseses and the total amount they spent on the table.
+You may present all the purchaseses and the total amount each user spent as two separate fields on the table.
 This can be done through use of GROUP_CONCAT.

 ```MySQL
 DROP TABLE IF EXISTS purchase_detail_log;